peteanderson80/Up-Down-Captioner/README.md

 To make a test server submission, you would also need these features:
 - [2014 Testing Image Features (40K / 7.3GB)](https://storage.googleapis.com/bottom-up-attention/test2014.zip)

-Alternatively, to use conventional pretrained features from the ResNet-101 CNN, run:
+Alternatively, to generate conventional pretrained features from the ResNet-101 CNN, run:
 ```Shell
 cd $REPO_ROOT
 python scripts/generate_baseline.py